-Tell us about your art and how you got involved with Prop/Wardrobe Styling?
+Tell us about how you got involved with motion?

 What was a pivotal moment in your career?

 I think directing my thesis film (too cliche?) in college was a pivotal moment which started my career.
 I was trying to figure out what I wanted to do with my career and although I was pretty sure I wanted it to be cinematography I couldn’t deny the value in directing a short film, especially when the stakes were so low (and the equipment free).
 That experience cemented in my mind that I was not interested in being a career director.
 I have so much admiration for directors and their ability to do what they do and work with actors and be needed in a million places at once but that’s just not how my brain works.
 Joining the International Cinematographer’s Guild Local 600 as a Director of Photography was a big moment for me during my career and both affirmed my commitment to the craft as well as gave me the confidence to continue pursuing my career here in Austin and Los Angeles.

 What has been your favorite set to work on?
 Why?

 Too many to choose from; I’m vetoing this question as too complicated =) but in all seriousness any set where I’m fortunate enough to be working alongside friends and creative collaborators is my favorite set to work on.
 I’m so grateful that throughout my career this accounts for 99.9% of my experience.
 I love what I do.

 What is one of your proudest moments in your career?

 Transitioning from Los Angeles to Austin has been an extremely positive experience and makes me not only grateful to be accepted into the filmmaking community here but also proud to have made that transition so easily.
 My wife and I moved here not knowing anyone and I’m proud that I’ve been able to work on so many local projects in such a short amount of time.
 We love our life here and the goal is absolutely to be working locally as much as possible.

 What are some other things you enjoy when you aren’t on set?